pau1a/Transcrypt/main.md

 Plain English, short sentences, active verbs.
 Replace abstractions with concrete asks (“Upload your IdP export” not “Provide identity artefacts”).
 For every required field, a one-line “why this matters” anchored to the framework.

+---

 ### Where we will *not* compromise

-* **No runtime AI decisions.** LLMs help at build-time to draft text or mappings; the user-visible output is deterministic and traceable.
+* **No untraceable AI.** Runtime models generate findings and reports, but each inference is logged with its model version, prompt, parameters, and content hash.
+Every output must be reproducible and explainable.
-* **No labyrinthine nav.** Five app areas maximum: Dashboard, Intake, Evidence, Reports, Settings.
-Partner view is deferred (v2.0 – see §9.2 Partner/Integrator API) and stays separate.
+* **No labyrinthine navigation.** Five core areas only: Dashboard, Intake, Evidence, Reports, Settings.
+Partner access remains deferred (v2.0 – see §9.2 Partner/Integrator API) and separate from user flows.
-* **No vendor theatre.** Fewer animations, more receipts: hashes, timestamps, citations.
+* **No vendor theatre.** Fast loads, quiet transitions, and visible proof—hashes, timestamps, citations—over animation and hype.

+---

 ### Trade-offs we’ll manage deliberately